×

 We asked people in Cascais if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "It is important to be mindful of local customs and etiquette when visiting Cascais.
 It is considered impolite to be late for appointments or social engagements, so it is important to arrive on time.
 It is also important to dress modestly and conservatively, especially when visiting religious sites.
 It is also important to be respectful of local traditions and customs, such as not eating in public during religious holidays.
 Additionally, it is important to be aware of the local language and to avoid speaking loudly in public.
-Finally, it is important to be respectful of the environment and to avoid littering," remarked one expat who made the move to Cascais.
+Finally, it is important to be respectful of the environment and to avoid littering," explained one expat living in Cascais, Portugal.

 Why do people move to Cascais?